1. EPAYMENTS CODE

 We are careful to protect the personal information we collect about you.
 We may use your personal information to help us manage our relationship with you efficiently and assist us to improve our service to you.

-Volt may collect personal information about you to enable the Volt app to properly function, for security purposes and for Volt to:
+Volt may collect personal information about you to enable your Volt account to properly function, for security purposes and for Volt to:

 - better assist you, if you contact us for help;